Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 exp[Vi0(P-pis)/RT] (1-21)

-equations are used in Equation (1-20), assuming that pressure effects cancel
+coefficient equations are used in Equation (1-20), assuming that pressure

 Results and Discussion for Chapter 1